-7 For the 190 stations for which standard digitised data were available, monthly median foF2 which is briefly summarised here.
+For the 190 stations for which standard digitised data were available, monthly median foF2 data from local noon at each station were analysed following the method of Scott et al. (2014), which is briefly summarised here.
 The monthly data were first detrended by fitting and subtracting a cubic function in order to remove solar-cycle variations in the subsequent spectral analysis.
-A Lomb-Scargle periodogram was then produced for each station, generating a power spectrum for each frequency considered within the eleven year running window.
+A Lomb-Scargle periodogram was then produced for each station, generating a power spectrum for each frequency considered within the 11 year running window.
 Each data point is represented by the central time in this sliding time window.
 The log-ratio of the semi-annual to annual spectral power components was then calculated for each data point.